person holding red heart ornament

 John presses this reality home with sobering simplicity.
 “The world is passing away along with its desires, but whoever does the will of God abides forever” (1 John 2:17).
 This is more than a future promise, it is a present diagnosis.
 Everything the world builds its hopes on is already in decline.
 Beauty fades.
 Power shifts.
 Influence erodes.
 Control proves temporary.
 Yet the desires trained by the world remain restless, always needing more to feel secure.

 By contrast, obedience rooted in love for God joins the believer to what is eternal.
 This endurance is not earned through moral strength.
 It flows from union with God Himself.
 Jesus prayed for His followers, “They are not of the world, just as I am not of the world” (John 17:16).
-He did not ask that they be removed from the world, but that they be kept from its power.
+He did not ask that they be removed from the world, but that they be kept from its destructive power.

 This is why Scripture speaks so often about guarding the heart.
 God is not opposed to desire.
 He redeems it.
 When love is properly ordered, created things can be enjoyed without being worshiped.
 When love is misdirected, even good gifts become tyrants.